 Both states have voter ID requirement.

-So now the main question is well, why would Merrick Garland go after Georgia?
+So now the main question is: well, why would Merrick Garland go after Georgia?

-Because the answer's obvious.
+Because the answer is obvious.

 He politicized the Justice Department.

-And now the whole issue came to the forefront again on this issue of looking at in the letter that needs to be rescinded from the Department of Justice, you know, authorizing the FBI to be looking at moms and dads showing up at school board meetings.
+And now the whole issue came to the forefront again on this issue of looking at the letter that needs to be rescinded from the Department of Justice, you know, authorizing the FBI to be looking at moms and dads showing up at school board meetings.

 And by the way, if you show up, you can be passionate.